marcelord3s4/shellscriptschool/README.md

-# shellscriptschool
+# Shell scripts school

-Shell script shcool
+Shell script shcool is a repo to share code.

-Varius shell scrip examples to learn by doing.
-Feel free to copy and modify
+Varius shell script examples to learn by doing.
+Feel free to copy, modify and share.